 A 2019 report by the Committee on Climate Change (CCC), which advises the UK government on emissions targets, called for more measures to widen the use of low-carbon heating alternatives.
 In his 2019 spring statement, former chancellor Philip Hammond confirmed the government would follow the CCC’s recommendations that all new homes built after 2025 are installed with these alternatives.

-Britain also has a target to reach net-zero carbon emissions by 2050, and the government aims to publish a white paper this year which will consider further measures to meet that goal.
+Britain also has a target to reach net-zero carbon emissions by 2050, and the government remains in the process of considering further measures to meet that goal.
 The cost of implementing wide-ranging changes and the need to potentially overhaul a large part of the country’s infrastructure are sure to play a big role in the government’s final strategy.
+It also remains to be seen how the stretching of public finances as a result of the Covid-19 pandemic may lead to changes in how we approach the phasing out of gas boilers for new build properties.

-Bookmark our Ideal Boilers blog for more boiler-related news, expert tips and to stay up-to-date with the latest posts.
+Bookmark our Ideal Heating blog for more boiler-related news, expert tips and to stay up-to-date with the latest posts.